Barry's Time Travel Review Score

 - Kat gets shot by an inverted bullet.

 - She’s brought to the other side.
 At this point, she is still not inverted, and her wound is causing her to lose vitals.

 - The team takes her through the turnstile and Kat becomes inverted for the first time in this sequence.
 After that, she’s made to rest.

 - The Protagonist enters the truck to steal the Plutonium.

 - He comes to realise that there is no Plutonium but an odd device (the same as the one at Kyiv Opera).

 - They are chased by an SUV in reverse.
 This SUV has Kat being held hostage by an inverted-Sator and his inverted-driver.
 Kat is not inverted here.

 - A silver car in the distance is also progressing backwards.
 It recovers from being turned over and joins the chase backwards.
 We’re shown later that this is an inverted-Protagonist from moments in the future.

 - Now, this is important.
-The Protagonist realises that his inverted version is inside the silver car.
-So he first takes the device out and throws the empty orange case to inverted-Sator.
+The Protagonist wants to avoid Sator getting his hands on the device, so he first takes the device out and throws the empty orange case to inverted-Sator.

-- After that, he tosses the device into the silver car.
+- After that, he tosses the device into the [inverted] silver car.

 - Then The Protagonist enters the SUV and saves Kat.